AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms.md

 }
 ```

-## Type Merge
+## Type Merging

-[Type Merge] transforms allow you to combine multiple sources by merging a type from each source.
+[Type Merging] allows you to combine multiple sources by merging a type from each source.
 For example, you could combine responses from two different APIs on a single field, provided you [rename] the fields you want to stitch to the same name.
 For more information, see this [GraphQL Mesh Example].

 ## Naming Convention